 • Advanced quantitative methods, psychometrics, mixed-methods

 Improving Opioid Use Disorder Treatment for Underserved Populations.
-Dr. Lister is involved with multiple research studies investigating psychosocial and clincial factors among OUD patients in low-income/working-class income communities of Michigan.
-These studies include patients in treatment at an urban, Detroit-based methadone clinic with an emphasis on minority and women's health, and a study of consumers and providers dealing with OUD treatment in rural communities.
+Dr. Lister is involved with multiple research studies investigating psychosocial and clinical factors among OUD patients in low-income communities.
+These include two studies of patients in treatment at an urban, Detroit-based methadone clinic with an emphasis on minority and women's health, and a study of consumers and providers dealing with OUD treatment in rural communities.
 Dr. Lister is part of the State Targeted Response to the Opioid Crisis and State Opioid Response programs in Michigan, serves on community-advisory boards in hard-hit overdose urban and rural communities, and collaborates with telemedicine programs aiming to deliver OUD treatment remotely to rural patients.

 5447 Woodward Avenue, Rm 053

 SW 9100 Social Statistics and Data Analysis (WSU PhD level)

 SW 7820 Research Methods in Social Work I (WSU MSW level)

 SW 4998 Field Practice in Social Work (WSU BSW level)

 SW 8998 Concentration Field Work for Social Workers II (WSU MSW level)